 If you’d like to start out on the right foot with this whole process here’s a few main things I think you need to know to do.
 These may seem very obvious but indeed they are not.
 It’s easy to get wrapped up in the busy day to day and forget to stay on top of the work that needs to be done to help you be successful.
 So when I first started blogging it was very relaxed, ho-hum and this can work for some people but I always wanted to be seen and be social.

 This is a big one!
 I never thought it mattered being on a schedule or having any kind of consistency.
-But at the end of the day you have to be reliable for your readers.
+But at the end of the day, you have to be reliable for your readers.
 I started out as an all week long blogger.
 6-7 days and short and sweet posts, mostly linkups.
 This isn’t a good way to blog or be successful in any kind of way.
-Now I blog 4-5 days a week with longer and more helpful posts on a variety of topics and less linkups, maybe one to two per week.
-You can also reuse old content, freshen it up and make it shiny new.
+Now I blog 4-5 days a week with longer and more helpful posts on a variety of topics and fewer linkups, maybe one to two per week.
+You can also reuse old content, freshen it up, and make it shiny new.
 This will make your hard work show better and appease your target demographic.
 It’s a bit of work for a larger payoff-a new graphic will sometimes turn it all around.
-So here’s my top points for a smooth start to your new space.
+So here are my top points for a smooth start to your new space.

 Being social to me means, talk to your peers and people you look up to.
-Communicate and share you genuine thoughts and feelings on their content and what they put up.
+Communicate and share your genuine thoughts and feelings on their content and what they put up.
 Engage them in conversation aside from blogging on social media and get to know them.
 You never know what someone might help with,

 Whereas having a good technique with social media is different but also needed.
 You will not get seen at all if you don’t share, share, share!
 Make your readers and the public aware of your content and why they should read it.
 Pay attention to certain times of day that work best for each network you’re on.
-This does not mean link drop constantly or bombard any groups and things.
+This does not mean to link drop constantly or bombard any groups and things.
 Don’t be that person, it’s rude and it will get you booted from groups and/or blocked.

-- Find your sisterhood or tribe
+Find your sisterhood or tribe

 Being a blogger you will hit burn-out at some point.
 It’s nice to know you have things in common and people in your corner.
 I have found, begun and continued many friendships with quite a few ladies I wouldn’t have ever met otherwise.
 These friendships have been so valuable over the last six years and I have relied on these gals when my friends have been busy or otherwise not cut out.
 It’s a special thing when you share your thoughts and ideas with people.
 You genuinely want to see success and give success to them by supporting each other.
-These bonds form easily and also by working with each other you get a new found sense of friendship.
+These bonds form easily and also by working with each other you get a newfound sense of friendship.

-- Use Visuals (even if they are just stock)
+Use Visuals (even if they are just stock)

-- Have a signature or sign-off
+Have a signature or sign-off

 The main point is to just put the time and effort in from the start.
 It’s a lot easier than going back and forth to fix or correct everything a year or so later.
 If you learn or saw any insight in this please leave a comment down below telling me or even better share with a friend!